 The Emissions and Dispersion Modeling System (EDMS) was developed in the mid-1980s as a complex source microcomputer model designed to assess the air quality impacts of proposed airport development projects.

-What is EDMS Designed to Do?
+What was EDMS designed to do?

-The Emissions and Dispersion Modeling System (EDMS) is designed to assess the air quality impacts of airport emission sources, particularly aviation sources, which consist of:
+EDMS was designed to assess the air quality impacts of airport emission sources, particularly aviation sources, which consist of: